sharath1795/Sharath-Venkat-Narayana---NHSBSA/README.md

 •	mvn test (defualt will run on chrome and firefox browsers)

-•	mvn test “-Dcucumber.options=“--tags @chrome” (to use only Chrome browser)
+•	mvn test "-Dbrowser=chrome” (to use only Chrome browser)

-•	mvn test “-Dcucumber.options=“--tags @firefox” (to use only Firefox browser)
+•	mvn test "-Dbrowser=firefox” (to use only Firefox browser)

 Cucumber reports are generated in HTML format under the Reports folder.